GOODWILL CLASSIC GOLF TOURNAMENT RAISES $147,800 FOR PROGRAMS

 More than 130 golfers, including several former MLB players, participated in the tenth annual tournament.
 Honorary Tournament Chair Jeff Bland, past Sr. Director, Employee Relations at Radio Shack, emceed the award program.
 Country Music Hall of Fame artist Charley Pride sang God Bless America and TV personality and Blazing Saddles star Burton Gilliam sang the National Anthem.

-“In 2016, 9,994 lives were touched through Goodwill’s Workforce Development Programs,” said David Cox, president and CEO of Goodwill Industries of Fort Worth.
+“In 2016, 9,994 lives were touched through Goodwill’s Workforce Development Programs,” said David Cox, president and CEO of Goodwill North Central Texas.
 “Revenue generated through the sale of donated goods and events like the Goodwill Classic support individuals with disabilities and other barriers to employment in getting the training they need to achieve maximum independence.”

 Goodwill is more than a thrift store.
 The largest employer of people with disabilities in the world, Goodwill believes that work has the power to transform lives by building self-confidence, independence, creativity, trust and friendships.
 Everyone deserves this chance.